gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/gobilda.rst

    goBILDA :term:`U-channel <Channel>` (48x48 mm)

-- Low-side channel (smaller profile :term:`channel <Channel>`) complements full size channel.
-Low side channel is just 12mm in height and allows for more compact builds.
-Additionally, low side channel opens up possibilities such as a kit-based :term:`parallel plate drivetrain <Parallel Plate Drivetrain>`.
-Low side channel also forms the basis of the cascading kit with a 2 or 4 stage option.
+- Low-Side channel (smaller profile :term:`channel <Channel>`) complements full size channel.
+Low-Side channel is just 12mm in height and allows for more compact builds.
+Additionally, Low-Side channel opens up possibilities such as a kit-based :term:`parallel plate drivetrain <Parallel Plate Drivetrain>`.
+Low-Side channel also forms the basis of the cascading kit with a 2 or 4 stage option.

 .. figure:: images/gobilda/gobilda_low_channel.jpg
    :alt: goBILDA low-side channel

    goBILDA low-side channel (12x48 mm)

-- A new addition is Mini Low-side channel (even smaller profile :term:`channel <Channel>`) that compliments low-side channel.
-Mini Low-side channel is 12mm tall and just 32mm wide, making it great for small structures.
+- A new addition is Mini-Low-Side channel (even smaller profile :term:`channel <Channel>`) that compliments Low-Side channel.
+Mini-Low-Side channel is 12mm tall and just 32mm wide, making it great for small structures.

 .. figure:: images/gobilda/gobilda_mini_channel.jpg
    :alt: goBILDA mini-low-side channel

    goBILDA mini-low-side channel (12x48 mm)

-- Viper Slides are gobilda's version of the commonly used drawer slides for linear extension in 336mm and 240mm lengths.
-Notably, goBILDA sells a viper slide kit, which contains all of the parts to assemble a 2 stack, or 4 stack, of slides.
+- Viper-Slides are gobilda's version of the commonly used drawer slides for linear extension in 336mm and 240mm lengths.
+Notably, goBILDA sells a Viper-Slide kit, which contains all of the parts to assemble either a 2 stack or 4 stack of slides.
 In addition, they are one of the few vendors who sells a belted version of these slides.
-In addition, the 240mm slide is uniquely bidirectional, sliding both ways.
+The 240mm slide is also uniquely bidirectional, sliding both ways.

 - goRAIL is :term:`extrusion <Extrusion>` that complements the :term:`channel <Channel>` offerings well. goRAIL is used in the linear actuator kit for extending mechanisms.